tewarid/tewarid.github.io/_posts/2014/2014-06-16-memory-alignment-problems-in-avr32.md

 ---
 layout: default
 title: Memory alignment problems in AVR32
-tags: c memory alignment programming atmel studio gnu
+tags: c programming atmel studio avr32
 ---

 This post summarizes some memory alignment problems I've had with AVR32 and Atmel's GNU toolchain that ships with Atmel Studio 6.2.